scape-foundation/earth-txt/README.md

 ```

-The final directory structure for your website could look like this:
+The **`earth.txt`** file can be placed in both locations of a website at the same time.
+Hence, the final directory structure for your website could look like this:

 ```
 example.com/